Abby Aldrich Rockefeller: Patronage of modern art and contributions to the Museum of Modern Art

-Patron of modern art
+Patron of art

 Abby Rockefeller began collecting paintings, watercolors, and drawings by a number of contemporary American artists in 1925, as well as a number of European modernists: Vincent van Gogh, Edgar Degas, Henri Matisse, Pablo Picasso, Paul Cézanne, and Henri de Toulouse-Lautrec.
-She became a prominent patron of modern art.
+She became a prominent patron of art.

 In 1928, she employed Donald Deskey to create a series of furnished rooms, done in the art deco style, for the Rockefeller home.
 These rooms were dubbed the Topside Gallery, and served as a display area for Rockefeller's growing art collection.
 The art in the room was regularly cycled, forming curated exhibitions of Rockefeller's modern and folk art collections.
 Visitors to the gallery rode an elevator to the 7th floor of the Rockefeller home, keeping the gallery separate, though connected, from private family areas.
 The news of her interests and activities spread quickly from this period, and many subsequent collectors began to follow her lead.